aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 [Configure Laravel To Use Php Redis](https://aregsar.com/blog/2020/configure-laravel-to-use-php-redis)

+> Note: These are installation instructions for Laravel 7.
+The post will get updated as needed newer versions of Laravel

 > prerequisite: must have PHP and PECL installed.
 MacOS Hombrew PHP installation installs PECL as well.
 For Ubuntu you need to install PECL separately using apt package manager